HIV data leak: What we know about Mikhy Farrera Brochez

 In the interview, Brochez said he could converse in eight languages, including Hebrew and Spanish, saying that he was "a gifted child".

-Brochez claimed he was a successful "laboratory rat" of his mother, a Dr Theresa King, who was purportedly a renowned professor of child and adolescent pscyhology in the UK.
+Brochez claimed he was a successful "laboratory rat" of his mother, a Dr Theresa King, who was purportedly a renowned professor of child and adolescent psychology in the UK.

 "My mother is a really big influence in my life.
 I would not have made it without all her help and guidance," he had said in the interview.